 If you have any concerns about your swallow, ask your GP to refer you to the following specialists for support:

-- A speech and language therapist (SaLT) can help with swallowing techniques
+a speech and language therapist (SLT) can assess your swallowing ability and help with swallowing techniques

-- An occupational therapist can suggest and help source aids to assist you when eating and drinking.
+an occupational therapist can help source equipment and aids to help you when eating and drinking.

 Information for download

 The following publications may be useful:

 Eating and drinking with motor neurone disease (MND)

 Our guide to help people with MND adapt how they eat and drink, if needed.
 Including information, tips and easy-swallow recipes, this full colour ‘cookery book’ is about enjoyment and quality of life.
 (Code: LW004)